EQUITY & INCLUSION:

 We are grateful to our many sponsors and donors and proud to partner with the following Host Sites coast to coast:

-Hamilton Health Sciences & McMaster University (virtual) ~ Wednesday, June 1
+Hamilton Health Sciences Corporation and McMaster University ~ Thursday, May 30

 Those wishing to share their passion for learning and their chosen profession are invited to host an interactive workshop or take part in our “Health Pros Tell All” career panel discussion which concludes each Discovery Day.
 Click on your event of interest in the above line-up for the appropriate forms with further details.

 TEACHERS AND STUDENTS

 Schools must first be registered on our website through a contact teacher.
 This can be done at any time when your event of interest has been added to the line-up above.

 Instructions for students to register themselves online are then emailed to contact teachers when student registration opens (approximately six weeks before event day).

 There is no registration cost.
 Participants are responsible for their own transportation to and from the host site as well as any associated parking fees.

 To get started, click on your site of interest for relevant dates, registration limits and forms.